tenzir/tenzir/web/docs/tql2/operators/api.md

 ### `endpoint: str`

-The endpoint to request, e.g., `/pipeline/list` to list all pipelines created through the `/pipeline/create` endpoint.
+The endpoint to request, e.g., `/pipeline/list` to list all managed pipelines.

 Tenzir's [REST API specification](/api) lists all available endpoints.